 - A pen or pencil

-Step # 1 Write Out Your Career Goal in One to Two Sentences
+Step # 1: Write Down Your Career Goal in One to Two Sentences

 The first step to setting goals for your military career is to write out your career goals.
 If you’re like most folks you probably don’t know EXACTLY what you want to achieve in your military career.
 That’s fine.
+It’s actually quite normal.
 But you should still set some type of goal.
-You can always change it later on.
+You can change it later on.
 Here is an example of a career goal statement.